Skip to main content Skip to secondary navigation

 Rhetorical Analysis

-(1500-1800 words; 5-6 pages) For this assignment, you will choose from a variety of genres of communication on your topic (Tweets, letters, audio interviews, academic articles, interactive media) to analyze how a particular text functions rhetorically.
+(1500-1800 words; 5-6 pages) For this assignment, you will create a list of articles as a class and then choose one in order to analyze how a particular text functions rhetorically.
 You’ll look for social expectations, shifts, and ideas as you study this work.

 Texts in Conversation Essay

-(1800-2400 words; 6-8 pages) The texts in conversation essay will allow you to write a research proposal putting various scholarly texts into conversation in order to develop an informed research question on your topic.
+(1800-2400 words; 6-8 pages) The texts in conversation essay will allow you to write a literature review-like paper putting various scholarly texts into conversation in order to develop an informed research question.
 That research question will become the focus of your Research-Based Argument.
 This assignment will also allow you to understand your chosen topic as socially situated and influenced by financial, social, norming, and psychological factors.

 Research-Based Argument

-(3600-4500 words; 12-15 pages) You are invited to conduct analytic research to arrive at a stance in relation to the same topic you explored in the TIC essay.
-You will then compose an academic research-based argument to support that stance.
+(3600-4500 words; 12-15 pages) You are invited to analyze exhibits connected to your research to arrive at a stance in relation to the topic you explored in the TiC essay.
+Expanding on your work in the TiC, you will compose a research-based argument to support that stance.
 This will be the culmination of your gathered knowledge on your topic as well as of the rhetorical factors contributing to the benefits or drawbacks related to that topic.
-The argument should demonstrate an understanding of the influence of social or political systems on your topic.
+You will become an expert in your topic and show off this knowledge with an understanding of the influence of social or political systems on your topic.